floft/BellSystem/README.md

 ===========

 This is a fairly simple bell system C++ daemon, which reads an XML file, and PHP web UI, which can create the XML file.
+The daemon has three options for turning bells on or off:
-The daemon sets one of the pins of a serial connector to high to ring the bell.
+ * Set one of the pins of a serial connector to high
+ * Set a GPIO pin high
+ * Execute a command

+Features:
+ * Create any number of named schedules
+ * Set a default schedule for each day of the week (or none, e.g. on weekends)
+ * Set quiet periods where no bells will ring (e.g. on holidays or break)
+ * Set override schedules (e.g. a half day or a special event on a particular day)
+ * Backup and restore

 Depends: glibc, libxml++
 Website: http://floft.net/code/bells/